romrz/DrawSuite/README.md

 ===================

 At the moment, this is only the core for what it's going to be the main application.
 I'm implementing the basic algorithms for primitive drawing, clipping, filling, and transformations.
 The tests of those algorithms are in the tests folder.

+# Building
+To compile all the project just type:
+-> make

+To run a test:
+-> ./bin/tests/ANYTEST.c